 There are two critical variables that explain the success of a university in student markets - one is reputation, the second is having an appealing suite of courses.

-The Knowledge Partnership is the only agency to specialise in the field of course analysis and development and we have designed processes and built unique data sets to support this service.
+The Knowledge Partnership is the only agency to specialise in the field of course analysis and development.
+Our unique blend of secondary data sets, primary insights, consultancy knowledge and experienced staff set us apart.

-We typically work with a dean or the deputy vice chancellor (academic) to deliver a thorough analysis of the portfolio and the market to address these typical questions:
+We typically work with a dean, deputy vice chancellor (academic) or senior Planning staff to deliver a thorough analysis of the portfolio and the market to address these typical questions:

 - How does the performance of our existing courses benchmark against the sector, our peers and competitors?

 - How well are our courses marketed?
-Do we have strong and appropriate propositions given how students in each subject field make their choices?
+Do we have strong and appropriate USPs that are attractive to potential students?

 - Which new subject fields are relevant to our institution given our ethos, brand, location and existing capacity?